 A container is just a container, right?
 Not quite.
-Believe it or not, selecting the wrong kind of container for your rose garden can really impact the growth of your roses.
-Wooden, plastic, terra cotta, ceramic - all of these materials are ideal for your container garden.
-But, before you buy any container, take a look at this check list:
+Selecting the wrong kind of container for your rose garden can really impact the growth of your flowering plants.
+Wood, plastic, terracotta, ceramic - all of these materials are ideal for your container garden.
+But, before you buy any container, take a look at this checklist:

 - Size: a good container should be 14 to 16 inches in diameter, and 18 to 20 inches deep.
-That said, any containers that are larger in size will work wonders - roses love to have lots of room to grow!
+That said, containers that are somewhat larger in size will be just fine -- roses love to have lots of room to grow!

-- Height: give your roses a bit of height by placing wooden blocks underneath your container.
-This way, your roses won't have to sit in a pool of water.
+- Height: give your roses a bit of height by placing wooden blocks underneath their container.

 Roses That Enjoy Container Life

-Once you have your container picked out, you'll have to start shopping for some roses.
-There are thousands of rose types that will live quite happily inside of a container.
+Once you have your container picked out, you'll have to start shopping for some rosebushes.
+There are thousands of rose types that will live quite happily inside a container.
 Still, some roses have been known to enjoy container life more than others.
-Here are some varieties to consider:
+Consider these varieties:

 - Floribunda: these plants produce more than twenty-five roses per stem!
-That means that you'll have a full and luxuriant rose bush in no time.
-Floribundas also come in a number of different colors including red, lavender, pink, yellow, white, and orange.
+That means that you'll have a full and luxuriant rosebush in no time.
+Floribundas also come in a wide assortment of hues including red, lavender, pink, yellow, white, and orange.
 Make sure to check out different varieties of Floribundas such as Evening Star, Amber Queen, and Sexy Rexy.

-- Patio Roses: true to their name, these roses are happiest when placed inside of a container on a patio.
-Patios only reach two or three feet high, though they are quite stunning to look at with dark green leaves and a blush of colorful flowers.
+- Patio Roses: true to their name, these roses are happiest when placed inside a container on a patio.
+Patio plants only reach two or three feet high, though they are quite stunning to look at, with dark green leaves and a blush of colorful flowers.
 Look for Yellow Jacket, Pink Pollyanna, and Amorette varieties.

 Perfect Planting and Positioning

-When placing your newly potted roses on your balcony or patio, make sure to put them in a spot that receives direct morning and noon sunlight -- roses are sun-seeking plants that need to have six to eight hours of sunlight per day!
-If you find that your roses are leaning towards the sunlight too much, it's time to rotate your container.
-This way, each side of your rose bush will gain an equal amount of sunshine.
-If you follow all of the steps listed in this guide, you'll have a blooming patio in no time - no matter where you're located!
+- When placing your newly potted roses on your balcony or patio, make sure to choose a spot that receives direct morning and noon sunlight -- roses are sun-seeking plants that need six to eight hours of full sun per day!
+If you find that your roses are leaning toward the light too much, it's time to rotate your container.
+This way, each side of your rose bush will receive an equal amount of sunshine.